hus0/sandbox/proposals/README.md

 ## Current state

-The RT cosmo application is managed by rlx3-starter as depicted on the figure below.
+The RT cosmo application is managed by rlx3-starter as depicted in the figure below.

 ![RT cosmo current - components](0_rlx3-starter_component_current.png)

+Systemd runs RLX3 starter.
+Afterwards RLX3 starter fires start.sh script which basically starts the RT cosmo application.

 This solution ends up with the following processes on the system.